VikaLijv/VapourSynth-Waifu2x-w2xc/README.md

 Description
 ===========

 waifu2x filter for VapourSynth, based on the w2xc library.
-It runs on the first available environment of the following order:
-* CUDA
-* AMD OpenCL
-* FMA
-* AVX
-* OpenCV filter2D

 Note